micahwoods/micahwoods.github.io/_posts/2019-09-29-core-aerate-greens.md

 When an article is written by USGA agronomists and is published in the *Green Section Record*, I consider that to be a somewhat official recommendation.
 As recently as 2016, the standard *official* recommendation continues to be 15 to 20% surface area removal and 12 to 15 mm of sand topdressing.

 In the big scheme of things, nobody reads the ATC website.
 I can highlight things here all I want, but there just aren't a lot of visitors.
 The median visitor number per day in 2019 is 41.
-I keep making notes to myself that I should spend less time writing on the blog, and doing things that I can charge money for instead.
+I keep making notes to myself that I should spend less time writing on the blog, and instead working on things that I can charge money for.
 But I have a lot of things I want to say and somehow prefer to keep writing things and sharing them, even if they largely go unread.

 I think it is pretty easy to justify doing the work necessary to produce the desired conditions at any facility, and I would hope that some of the information here at the ATC website is useful in that regard.
 At the same time, when there are standard recommendations that I think are widely known, certainly more widely-known than the barely-read content that I produce, I find it worthwhile to share and highlight some of those situations where an alternative to the standard recommendation is producing good results.